Extra Towards Options

 - Between Transactions:

-- Classic will apply the extra amount to the next due payment, and if the next due payment is covered, any remaining amount will be applied towards principal only (doesn't affect the amount past due).
+- Classic will apply the extra amount to any amount due on the account, the next due payment that has not been covered, and any remaining amount will be applied towards principal only (doesn't affect the amount of future payments until the end of the loan).

 - Principal will apply the extra amount towards principal on the loan.
-Extra towards principal differs from extra towards principal-only in that when you choose extra towards principal, the portion of the payment that exceeds the amount due on the loan (the extra portion) will also reduce the amount past due.
+Extra towards principal differs from extra towards principal-only in that when you choose extra towards principal, the portion of the payment that exceeds the current amount due on the loan (the extra portion) will also reduce the amount due on future payments.
+For example, if $80.00 is due on the loan and the borrower pays $100.00, selecting extra towards principal will mean that after the payment applies, -$20.00 will show due on the loan, reducing the next payment due by $20.00.
+Using this option allows the borrower to pay ahead on the loan, meaning the following payments on the loan will be reduced by the extra principal paid.
+Future payments will not show as due until the due amount exceeds the extra principal amount paid.